David-Nadelsticher/Save-Hansel-Gretel/README.md

 Save Hansel & Gretel is a 2D single‑player side‑scroller in which you You are the **Fire Warrior**, a hero armed with a sword and the power of flame.
 Your mission is to enter the Dark Forest and rescue Hansel and Gretel from the Evil Witch.

-Along the way you’ll battle cunning forest creatures, gather magical breads to sustain your life and energy, and confront the witch in a climactic boss fight.
-Every second counts: will you save the siblings in time, or will darkness prevail?

 ---
 ## Core Mechanics